CHURCH LOAN FUND

 Orlando, FL 32822

 1. The requesting church must submit a Church Loan Fund Application and the church’s financial information, including statements of balance, expenses, and income in accordance with generally accepted accounting principles.
+Upon loan approval, the church and guarantor must sign the Loan Agreement.

 • Land: five (5) years.